The Problem Solvers: Production

 "The Problem Solvers" was written by Ron Weiner and directed by John Riggi, both co-executive producers on 30 Rock.
 This episode was Weiner's fifth writing credit, having penned "Secrets and Lies", "Señor Macho Solo", "Goodbye, My Friend", and "Mamma Mia", and was Riggi's second directed episode, having helmed "Goodbye My Friend" in the show's third season.
 "The Problem Solvers" originally aired in the United States on November 12, 2009, on NBC as the fifth episode of the show's fourth season and the 63rd overall episode of the series.

 "The Problem Solvers" was filmed on October 23, October 28, and October 29, 2009.
 Jack Donaghy hiring the robot street performer in the previous episode, "Audition Day", was first introduced in the fourth season premiere episode "Season 4", in which Jack explains that the TGS staff have become too elitist and need to change to survive in tough economic times, and informs Liz Lemon—the head writer on TGS—to begin searching for a new cast member to help lessen this elitist image.
 In this episode, the robot street performer is introduced to the TGS crew as Danny Baker, and was played by actor Cheyenne Jackson, who made his 30 Rock debut with this episode.
 Series creator, executive producer and lead actress Tina Fey had seen Jackson in the Broadway musicals Xanadu and Damn Yankees, the latter that starred Jane Krakowski, who plays Jenna Maroney on the show.
 According to Jackson in a November 2009 interview, Fey set up a meeting to interest him in a role on the program.
 In an interview with the Los Angeles Times, it was revealed that it was Krakowski who brought Jackson to the attention of the 30 Rock producers.
 In "Audition Day", Jackson did not play the robot, instead actor Daniel Genalo played the character.

 The actor Josh Fadem played an inexperienced agent that Liz signs with in the episode.
 In a November 2009 interview with Tulsa World, Fadem admitted to "[flubbing] a couple lines" during filming, but that no one on the set "made me feel bad."
 Director Shawn Levy guest starred in the episode as Scottie Shofar, a producer for the show Sports Shouting, and who Liz has a meeting with in regards to her "Dealbreakers" talk show.
 Levy directed Fey in the 2010 comedy film Date Night.
-Padma Lakshmi, the host of the reality show Top Chef, played herself in this 30 Rock episode in which she is a potential new host for the "Dealbreakers" talk show.